artizon-io/workshop-system/web/README.md

 ### Picking a Restrictive System

 Don't ever pick a system that is restrictive.
 Down-the-road you will hit the point where you can't surpass its limitations and you will end up doing a massive refactoring...
 Too much structure is bad.

+### Be Considerate on Responsive Design

+Test your site on a mobile simulator.
+Be ready to implement 2 vastly different designs targeted at difference device types.
+Think about drag controls, hover, focus, and so on.
+Some libraries or features might not work well on mobile devices.